 If you are still looking for that perfect Valentine’s Day gift, this one would certainly be a showstopper no lover could ignore.

-But before you dig deep into your pockets, it’s good to know that only a fifth of the island is available for purchase.
+But before you dig deep into your pockets, it’s good to know that only a third of the island is available for purchase.

 Opportunity for elite tourism?